 When it comes to the types of wood for cutting boards, you’ll find a range of options, from maple and walnut to cherry and beech, and each has its advantages and disadvantages.

 Cutting boards can be crafted from several different types of wood.
 Maple, walnut, cherry, and beech are the most standard for quality cutting boards and are some of the best options.
 Comparable to maple, Acacia wood is also becoming a very popular choice for cutting boards as it’s strong, durable, and beautiful.
 Olive wood is another great choice, although it can be more on the expensive side.

 Here at F.N.
 Sharp, we offer beautiful Acacia wood cutting boards in two different sizes, from our 24” x 18” large cutting board perfectly sized to tackle any ingredient that comes your way to our 18” x 14” cutting board that is conveniently sized for everyday use and small spaces.
-We also offer a matching Acacia wood knife block which features exterior magnets for displaying your knives and interior flex rods for additional storage, and is included with the purchase of our kitchen knife sets.
+We also offer a matching Acacia wood knife block which features exterior magnets for displaying your knives and interior flex rods for additional storage.

 Types of wooden cutting boards to avoid include oak as it soaks up too much water, along with teak and bamboo as both are very hard woods that can quickly dull your knives.
 When it comes to the different grain options, end grain – which runs along the short sides of the board – is the top choice as it’s the strongest and most resistant to marks and cuts.
 Edge grain, which runs along the narrow side of the board, is good too, just not as good as end grain, while face grain, which runs along the length of the board is the weakest and doesn’t hold up well to the sharp edge of a blade.

 Plastic vs. Wood Cutting Boards: Which is Better?